COMP4711Cowboys/Project/README.md

 * Derek Gleeson
 * Devan Yim

+Instructions: Database has a few items, so in order to clear data.
+From the homepage.
+Please press settings, and select clear data.
+Then select update data.

+#Work Distribution & Credit for Assignment 3
+* League Standings and Presentation - Evanna Wong
+* History Model - Devan and Jay
+* XMLRPC - Jay
+* Prediction Controller - Devan
+* Prediction UI - Derek

 # Work Distribution & Credit for Assignment 2

 * TeamRoster Controller - Jathavan, Derek & Evanna